khulnasoft-lab/design.khulnasoft.com/contents/usability/feature-discovery.md

 ## Onboarding

-A well-designed onboarding process can be an effective way to introduce a user to a new feature, (for example, set up CI/CD) or product stages (for example, adopt the Secure DevOps stage).
+A well-designed onboarding process can be an effective way to introduce a user to a new feature, like _CI/CD setup_, or product stages, such as _adopt the Secure DevOps stage_.
 However, it's primary goal is to showcase the value a user gains from these features and stages.

 ### Guidelines for onboarding experiences